 The fundamental goal of Modern Portfolio Theory is to optimally allocate an investment portfolio between different assets.
-This includes Mean Variance Optimization (MVO), a widely adopted and robust quantitative technique.
+This includes Mean Variance Optimization (MVO) which is a widely adopted and robust quantitative technique.
 We use the assumptions for expected returns, volatility and correlation as inputs to the MVO process in order to 'optimise' portfolios that offer the highest possible expected return for a given level of expected risk.
 Collectively these create what is described as the 'efficient frontier' and according to theory, it is assumed that all investors are rational and therefore should select portfolios that reside on the efficient frontier.

-The most efficient portfolio is defined for the central volatility position of each of Dynamic Planner's risk boundaries - as shown in Table 1 on Page 4 (and shown by the arrow in the chart below for the example of Risk Profile 6).
+The most efficient portfolio is defined for the central volatility position of each of Dynamic Planner's risk boundaries - as described in table 1 of this document (and shown by the arrow in the chart below for the example of risk profile 6).

-Figure 1: Efficient Frontier curve (unconstrained example shown)
+Figure 1: Efficient Frontier Curve (unconstrained example shown)

-4.3 Investment Committee oversight
+4.3 Investment Committee Oversight

-The table below describes the qualitative framework that the Investment Committee then applies to the optimisation results to ensure the finalised allocations remain sensible from an investable point of view.
+The following table describes the qualitative framework that the Investment Committee then applies to the optimisation results to ensure the finalised allocations remain sensible from an investable point of view.